-Advanced surfing comes with time and hours of wave riding.
-The most experienced surfers in the world have ridden thousands of wave in multiple ocean conditions.
+Advanced surfing comes with time and innumerable hours of wave riding.
+The most experienced surfers in the world have ridden thousands of waves in multiple ocean conditions.

 Whether you're a free surfer or a competitive surfer, you're always trying to improve your surfing.
-Choosing the right wave, paddling efficiently, eyeing the aerial ramp, pumping for speed, completing a new trick.
+Choosing the right wave, paddling efficiently, eyeing the aerial ramp, pumping for speed, completing a new trick - all essential advanced skills.

 Intermediate surfers can easily reach a high level of surfing.
 The advanced chapter is only a matter of steady steps.
 Details are keys to a better performance.
 What are the secrets to advanced surfing, then?

 1. Learn to pick the right wave.
 For a beginner, all waves are the same: the bigger, the better.
 Advanced surfers know how a wave will be breaking.
 Watch for the highest sections, when a wave appears on the horizon.
 Remember: if the wave line is leveled, it will be closing out.
 Also, take a look at the back of the wave as it passes you, and check how it breaks.

 2. Fine-tune the position on the peak.
 After watching where the wave is breaking more, make a few calculations, keeping in mind your take-off time and the speed of the wave.
 Sometimes half a meter (20 inches) to your right or left may decide the fate of your ride.